retkoussa/gsnw/README.md

 python script.py sapmai output.txt -silent
 ```

-This will search for "admin" in GitHub code and save the results to output.txt without displaying the banner.
+This will search for "sapmai" in GitHub code and save the results to output.txt without displaying the banner.

 ## Important Notes 🪄